 (h)  "Fence" means a barrier constructed of any materials or combination of materials of sufficient strength and dimension to prevent unauthorized entry.
 The term "fence" does not include bushes, hedgerows, plastic sheeting, cloth material (tarpaulins), or retaining walls.

-(i)  "Greenhouse" means, for purposes of this chapter, an accessory structure to a residence located on the same premises, legally established with all required permits approved, constructed primarily of translucent glass or glass-like material (or other similar material approved by the County Building Official), completely enclosed with one or more secure locking doors as the only means of ingress and egress, where plants are grown.
+(i)  "Greenhouse" means, for purposes of this chapter, an accessory structure to a residence located on the same premises, legally established with all required permits approved, secure from unauthorized entry and completely enclosed with one or more secure locking doors as the only means of ingress and egress, where plants are grown.

 (j)  "Harvest" means the drying, processing, or storage of marijuana.

-(k)  "Indoor" or "indoors" means within a fully enclosed and secure accessory structure to a residence located on the same premises that complies with all requirements of this Code with all required permits approved, that has a complete roof enclosure supported by connecting walls extending from the ground to the roof, and a foundation, slab, or equivalent base to which the floor is securely attached.
-The structure must be secure against unauthorized entry, accessible only through one or more lockable doors, and constructed of solid materials that cannot easily be broken through, such as two (2") inch by four (4") inch or thicker studs overlain with three-eighths ( 3/8 ") inch or thicker plywood or equivalent materials.
-Plastic sheeting, regardless of gauge, or similar products do not satisfy this requirement.

-(l)  "Legally established residence" means a structure designed, approved, and maintained for permanent human habitation pursuant to Title 24 or Title 25 of the California Code of Regulations or constructed prior to adoption of the California Building Standards Code by the County of Siskiyou.
+(k)  "Legally established residence" means a structure designed, approved, and maintained for permanent human habitation pursuant to Title 24 or Title 25 of the California Code of Regulations or constructed prior to adoption of the California Building Standards Code by the County of Siskiyou.
 "Legally established residence" does not include a structure that has been deemed substandard by the County Building Official or his/her authorized agents.

-(m)  "Legal parcel" means any parcel of real property that may be separately sold in compliance with the Subdivision Map Act (Division 2 (commencing with Section 66410) of Title 7 of the Government Code).
+(l)  "Legal parcel" means any parcel of real property that may be separately sold in compliance with the Subdivision Map Act (Division 2 (commencing with Section 66410) of Title 7 of the Government Code).

-(n)  "Marijuana plant" means any mature plant or immature plant, of Cannabis sativa, Cannabis indica or a hybrid of the two, unless otherwise specifically provided herein.
-The term "marijuana plant" does not include seeds.
+(m)  "Marijuana " or “Cannabis” is used herein interchangeably and means any part of the plant Cannabis sativa Linnaeus, Cannabis indica, or Cannabis ruderalis, whether growing or not; the seeds thereof; the resin, whether crude or purified, extracted from any part of the plant; and every compound, manufacture, salt, derivative, mixture, or preparation of the plant, its seeds, or resin.
+“Marijuana” or “Cannabis” also means the separated resin, whether crude or purified, obtained from cannabis.
+“Marijuana” or “Cannabis” does not include the mature stalks of the plant, fiber produced from the stalks, oil or cake made from the seeds of the plant, any other compound, manufacture, salt, derivative, mixture, or preparation of the mature stalks (except the resin extracted therefrom), fiber, oil, or cake, or the sterilized seed of the plant which is incapable of germination.
+“Marijuana” or “Cannabis” does not mean “industrial hemp” as defined by Section 11018.5 of the Health and Safety Code.

-(o)  "Outdoors" means any location that is not "indoors" within a fully enclosed and secure structure or greenhouse as defined herein.
+(n)  "Outdoors" means any location that is not within a Private Residence or a fully enclosed and secure accessory structure or greenhouse as defined herein.

-(p)  "Premises" means a single, legal parcel of property.
+(o)  "Premises" means a single, legal parcel of property.
 Where contiguous legal parcels are under common ownership or control, such contiguous legal parcels shall be counted as a single "premises" for purposes of this chapter.

-(q)  "Primary caregiver" shall have the meaning set forth in Health and Safety Code sections 11362.5 and 11362.7.
+(p)  "Primary caregiver" shall have the meaning set forth in Health and Safety Code sections 11362.5 and 11362.7.

+(q) “Private Residence” means a house, an apartment unit, a mobile home, or other similar dwelling as defined in Health and Safety Code section 11362.2(b)(5).

 (r)  "Public library" means a public facility in which literary, musical, artistic, or reference materials are kept for reading, reference or lending.